iszczesniak/cpp/references/index.md

 * A reference can be an element of `std::pair` and `std::tuple`, but not of a container or an array.

-The main use of references:
+The main uses of references:

 * passing an argument to a function by reference,